 As it becomes more widely known that traditional Indigenous territories encompass up to 22 percent of the world’s land surface yet coincide with areas that hold 80 percent of the planet’s biodiversity 13, the world is increasingly looking to Indigenous peoples’ regenerative approaches to illuminate a path forward.

-However, many Indigenous peoples face common challenges in fulfilling ancestral stewardship responsibilities to our territories.
-We find ourselves working within governance, legal, and economic systems rooted in colonial worldviews.
+However, many Indigenous peoples face common challenges in fulfilling ancestral stewardship responsibilities working within governance, legal, and economic systems rooted in colonial worldviews.

 Belief systems rooted in a perception of humans as separate from and elevated above the rest of nature with dominion over the natural world, have far-reaching influence.
 Many of our Nation states’ legal, governance and economic frameworks are premised on these colonial values, philosophies, and ways of relating.